lgorissen/k4d/lab 14/README.md

 # 14. Expose your ...
 Pod

 Already in Lab 2 we used a Service to expose the Pod to the outside world.
-We need a Service because directly exposing Pods to clients is not a good idea:
+We need a Service because exposing Pods to clients directly is not a good idea:

 ![rc and simple service](img/lab14-rc-and-simple-service.png)

 In the above figure, we see a ReplicationController that controls a set of Pods.
-The benefits are clear: the ReplicationController starts/stops Pods as many as needed.
+The benefits are clear: the ReplicationController starts/stops Pods as required.
 And when a Pod crashes, the ReplicationController starts a new Pod somewhere in the Kubernetes Cluster.
 For clients, this leads to the following problems:

 - traffic must be routed - load balanced - over multiple destinations (Pods)
-- these destinations IP address are not known beforehand: Pods get their IP address upon creation
+- these destinations IP addresses are not known beforehand: Pods get their IP address upon creation
 - at any moment, a Pod may disappear or be created

 The Service will hide all this Pod and ReplicationController behavior and provide one single access point to clients.

-Time for hands-on.
+Time for a hands-on.

 ## 14.1 A simple Service